 A Weekend of Golden Isles History

-Day One: Begin in the north near I-95 (exit 42), at an authentic Georgia coast rice plantation.
-Tour the home of Ophelia Dent, decorated with much of her family heirlooms and furniture from the 18th and 19th centuries.
-After stopping for lunch in Pier Village on St. Simons Island, tour the lighthouse and keeper's dwellings.
-Climb the 129 steps to the top for amazing 360 degree views.
-Finish day one with a tour of the Maritime Center (included in the lighthouse entrance fee) and a stroll along East Beach at sunset.
+Begin in the north near I-95 (exit 42), at Hofwyl-Broadfield Plantation, an authentic Georgia coast rice plantation.
+Tour the home of Ophelia Dent, decorated with many of her family heirlooms and furniture from the 18th and 19th centuries.

 Stop for lunch in Pier Village on St. Simons Island, and then tour the famous St. Simons Island Lighthouse and keeper's dwellings.
 Climb the 129 steps to the top for amazing, 360 degree views of the surrounding areas.
 If you have time, visit some more St. Simons Island historic sights like the Bloody Marsh Battle Site.

 Begin day two with breakfast on St. Simons Island before visiting Fort Frederica National Monument, the site where Fort Frederica's troops defeated the Spanish, ensuring Georgia's future as a British colony.
 Take a tour of the grounds and watch a historical video to get the most out of this stop.

 Afterward, travel a short distance down Frederica Road for a walk beneath the very oaks John and Charles Wesley preached, before they returned to England to help found the Methodist Church.
 While you're at Christ Church, spend some time walking around the gorgeous grounds of the Historic Christ Church Cemetery.
 Don't forget your camera for this stop!